-- The CAFT and IA provide the Council's Anti-Fraud function.
+6.2 The CAFT and IA provide the Council's Anti-Fraud function.
 IA will ensure that an effective audit is undertaken of the Council systems and processes.
 CAFT will utilise all methods to detect, prevent, investigate and pursue fraud.
 This includes data-matching, data mining, open source research, surveillance and intelligence led investigations.
-The two branches of the operation will work to assist management to implement appropriate controls and provide solutions to control failures. - 6.3 CAFT and IA are empowered to: - Enter any Council premises or land; - Have access to all records, documentation and correspondence relating to any financial and other transactions as considered necessary; - Require and receive information or explanation of council employees as are regarded necessary concerning any matter under examination; - Require any employee of the Council to account for cash, stores or any other Council property under their control or possession. - 6.4 The Council actively encourages employees to whistleblow on colleagues who are suspected of committing fraud.
-The Whistleblowing Policy provides further details on how employees can utilise the protection offered by the Public Interest Disclosure Act 1998.
-All employees, the public and members are encouraged to contact the CAFT or IA with any suspicion of fraud, corruption, financial malpractice or the abuse of official position. - 6.5 CAFT is responsible for assessing the authority's counter fraud arrangements and performance against professional guidance and findings of internal reviews and investigations. - The CAFT is authorised to investigate allegations of fraud and corruption under Section 222 of the Local Government Act 1972.
+The two branches of the operation will work to assist management to implement appropriate controls and provide solutions to control failures.

+- 6.3 CAFT and IA are empowered to: - Enter any Council premises or land; - Have access to all records, documentation and correspondence relating to any financial and other transactions as considered necessary: - Require and receive information or explanation of council employees as are regarded necessary concerning any matter under examination; - Require any employee of the Council to account for cash, stores or any other Council property under their control or possession. - 6.4 The Council actively encourages employees to express any concerns regarding colleagues who are suspected of committing fraud.
+The Confidential Reporting Policy provides further details on how employees can utilise the protection offered by the Public Interest Disclosure Act 1998.
+All employees, the public and members are encouraged to contact the CAFT or IA with any suspicion of fraud, corruption, financial malpractice or the abuse of official position. - 6.5 CAFT is responsible for assessing the authority's counter fraud arrangements and performance against professional guidance and findings of internal reviews and investigations. - 6.6 The CAFT is authorised to investigate allegations of fraud and corruption under: - Section 222 of the Local Government Act 1972; - Regulations 3, 4 and 5 of the Council Tax Reductions Schemes (Detection of Fraud and Enforcement) (England) Regulations 2013; and - Regulations 2 and 4 of the Prevention of Social Housing Fraud (Power to Require Information) (England) Regulations 2014.